Greetings moving cat lovers! Skye Blake here to share great info I’ve found about moving with a cat…

 Keep his routine the same as in the old house… playing with him in each room, feeding, and cleaning the litter box at regular times.

-Spread her scent around the new house to help make it a familiar place.
+Spread his scent around the new house to help make it a familiar place.

-Use a cotton cloth, gloves or old t-shirt to rub her face and body gently.
+Use a cotton cloth, gloves or old t-shirt to rub his face and body gently.

-Then rub corners, doors, and other areas at cat height where she would normally rub them herself.
+Then rub corners, doors, and other areas at cat height where he would normally rub them.

-Do this each day until you see her rubbing them herself.
+Do this each day until you see him rubbing them.